Guests with accessibility needs

 One FREE carer will be admitted with one paying guest with accessibility needs.
-As proof, we will accept Compass cards, i-go cards, letters from Disability Support Services, Personal Independence Payment (PIP) letters, Disability Living Allowance letters (DLA), access cards, yellow cards, appropriate Travel / Leisure Cards, and blue badges (please take a photo of your badge as the badge must be displayed in your vehicle ).
+As proof, we will accept Compass cards, i-go cards, letters from Disability Support Services, Personal Independence Payment (PIP) letters, Disability Living Allowance letters (DLA), access cards, yellow cards, Disabled Identification (DID) card, appropriate Travel / Leisure Cards, and blue badges (please take a photo of your badge as the badge must be displayed in your vehicle).
 Gateway cards will be accepted as long as original email and digital card is shown.
 Don’t worry if you do not have any of the above, please contact us ahead of your visit for advice.

 Our exhibits are specially designed with alternative viewpoints.
-For an overview, please see our access guide.
+For an overview, please see our access guide and access statement.

 Accessible toilet facilities

 All 5 of our toilet blocks have an accessible cubicle.
 There is also an accessible cubicle located in our gift shop.
 Please ask a member of staff if you need to obtain access.